radoslav/radoslav.github.io/_posts/2015-05-19-wildfly-8_2-install.markdown

 ---
 layout:     post
-title:      "Installing and Configuring WildFly 8.2 as service (GNU/Linux)."
+title:      "Installing and configuring WildFly 8.2 as service (GNU/Linux)."
 subtitle:   "WildFly (JBoss AS) is a java application server"
 date:       2015-05-19 16:00:00
 author:     "radoslav"